Indoor Environmental Quality Policy

 INDOOR ENVIRONMENTAL QUALITY CHECKLIST

 - The following list notes items or procedures that should be followed in order to minimize the risk of creating a potential IEQ problem.
-Scheduling for some of the noted items is subject to internal PPD program directives.
+Scheduling for some of the noted items is subject to internal department program directives.

 Dust Control and Cleaning